-The Program in Theater at the Lewis Center for the Arts, Princeton University seeks a lecturer in Theater with a focus on physical and improvisational comedy.
-This position is for one or more semesters, non-tenure track, and potentially renewable depending on departmental need and satisfactory performance, with an expected start date of September 1, 2021.
-Strong candidates will have demonstrated experience teaching physical comedy and improvisational theater.
-Competitive candidates will also demonstrate a deep commitment to undergraduate teaching and advising.
-For full consideration, applicants should submit a resume, cover letter and contact information for up to three references.
+The Program in Theater at the Lewis Center for the Arts, Princeton University seeks one or more lecturers in theater.
+These positions are for one semester, non-tenure track, and have an expected start date of September 1, 2021 or January 16, 2022.
+Teaching areas include Acting, Performance Criticism, Directing, Dramaturgy, Music Theater, Theater History, and Theatrical Design.
+Competitive candidates will be active teachers, practitioners and/or scholars with a national reputation who demonstrate a deep commitment to undergraduate teaching and advising.
+Applicants should submit a resume, cover letter and contact information for up to three references.
 These positions are subject to the University's background check policy.

 Princeton University is a vibrant community of scholarship and learning that stands in the nation's service and in the service of all nations.
 Chartered in 1746, Princeton is the fourth-oldest college in the United States.
 Princeton is an independent, coeducational, nondenominational institution that provides undergraduate and graduate instruction in the humanities, social sciences, natural sciences and engineering.As a world-renowned research university, Princeton seeks to achieve the highest levels of distinction in the discovery and transmission of knowledge and understanding.
 At the same time, Princeton is distinctive among research universities in its commitment to undergraduate teaching.Today, more than 1,100 faculty members instruct approximately 5,200 undergraduate students and 2,600 graduate students.
 The University's generous financial aid program ensures that talented students from all economic backgrounds can afford a Princeton education.